Easy, classic, homemade lemon biscotti flavoured with almonds, lemon zest and a smattering of lemon juice. Topped off with a tangy lemon glaze.

-Biscotti, or cantucci, are twice-baked, oblong-shaped almond biscuits that originated in Tuscany, Italy.
+Biscotti, or cantucci, are twice-baked, oblong-shaped almond biscuits that originated in Tuscany, Italy that are usually served with a sweet dessert wine such as Vin Santo.
 Outside of Italy, these biscuits or cookies are served with coffee.
-This really reminds me of South African Rusks.
+A great addition to the cookie jar!
+And a great cookie or biscuit to bake for the holiday season.

 Jump to: